 Exterior lighting is an important service to our residents.
 It illuminates the parking lots, streets and building entrances.
 Exterior lighting creates a sense of safety.
 Without any reports of lights out, it is assumed that lights are operational.
-Then a resident comes to the office to report that his car was broke into, or vandalized, or even worse, a resident falls.
-The concern for the resident, moves to another area of concern with the dreaded words, “the light by my building hasn’t worked for weeks.”
-For risk management, without documentation it’s difficult to establish the accuracy of this resident’s claim.
-Have we provided the expected service to maintain the exterior lighting?
+Then a resident comes to the office to report that his car was broke into, vandalized, or even worse, a resident falls.
+The concern for the resident, is elevated to a higher level of concern with the dreaded words, “the light by my building hasn’t worked for weeks.”
+Without documentation it’s difficult to establish the accuracy of this resident’s claim.
+Risk Management inquires “Have we provided the expected service to maintain the exterior lighting?”

 Lighting can be inspected by taking advantage of the on-call rotation when the maintenance staff is called out for emergencies in the evening.
 Establish a policy for the on call/emergency call staff.
 Each week, on the first occasion the staff receives a call out, an inspection of the property exterior lighting is completed.
 Use a map of the property, with each of the exterior light posts or building wall mounted lights already identified; the on call staff can mark the map with date and time.
 The log verifies either lights are operational or in need of repairs.

 Adding this inspection to the preventive maintenance schedule will create a system to insure the lights are inspected with regularity.
 When maintenance submits work orders for the on-call service requests the exterior lighting inspection can be reviewed.
 Repairs and replacements are scheduled based on the items identified.

 Repairs can be scheduled as needed.
 When incidents occur the log can verify regular inspections and repairs.
 The report documents the status of the lighting.
 This demonstrates the lights are inspected and maintained.

 Adding the exterior lighting to a weekly schedule creates the ownership and awareness to maintain this important feature at our community.

 Latest posts by Lori Hammond (see all)